-1.0 The Extension Department's Program Staff includes full time positions unique to Extension where the emphasis is community development work, community research, training and consultation services, and community and university service.
+1.0 The Extension Department's Field Staff includes full time positions unique to Extension where the emphasis is community development work, and community and university service.
 Teaching at the Coady Institute or in the undergraduate programs may be required.
 The Description of Role may be modified according to the special expertise required for particular types of development projects or areas of work (e.g., community economic development).